LGBTQ+ single parents

 It has been successfully argued that because women tend to have increased childcare responsibilities nationally, a policy insisting on working long work hours would indirectly discriminate against them based on their sex.
 Related provisions exist for men but under direct discrimination.

-An example of direct discrimination would be if two employees worked in the same position but one was paid less than the other, and the only difference was that the person being paid less identified as LGBT+.
+An example of direct discrimination would be if two employees worked in the same position but one was paid less than the other, and the only difference was that the person being paid less identified as LGBTQ+.

 Fathers cannot claim indirect sex discrimination for childcare reasons because they are not commonly associated with childcare responsibilities.
 However, if a man is not allowed flexible working by their employer when women working in similar positions have been, that could be considered a form of direct sex discrimination.